-- 7. Push the attachment female connector into the male connector on the traction unit. - 8.
+- Wear gloves when operating the hydraulic couplers. - Allow the traction unit to cool before touching hydraulic components. - Do not touch hydraulic fluid spills. - 7.
+Push the attachment female connector into the male connector on the traction unit. - 8.
 Confirm that the connection is secure by pulling on the hoses. - 9.
-Move the auxiliary-hydraulics lever to the NEUTRAL position.
+Move the auxiliary hydraulics lever to neutral.